SDF–Syrian transitional government clashes (2025–2026): October 2025 Aleppo clashes

-Violations following the ceasefire agreement

 On 8 October, the SOHR reported that government forces continued to enforce a blockade on Sheikh Maqsoud and Ashrafiyah despite the ceasefire agreement.

-On 9 October, the SDF and STG exchanged accusations of provoking clashes near the Tishrin Dam.
+On 9 October, the SDF and the Syrian transitional government exchanged accusations of provoking clashes near the Tishrin Dam.
 Both sides confirmed the death of one government fighter and the injury of several others.
-That same day, some of the roads leading into Sheikh Maqsoud were reopened, however vital roads between DAANES administered territory and areas controlled by the transitional government remained closed according to the SOHR.
+That same day, some of the roads leading into Sheikh Maqsoud were reopened; however, vital roads between DAANES administered territory and areas controlled by the transitional government remained closed according to the SOHR.
 In the evening, another round of clashes occurred near Deir ez-Zor.
 The SDF and SOHR reported the death of an SDF fighter and the injury of nine others.
 Syrian state media confirmed these losses while also claiming that a Syrian Army fighter was killed and another was seriously injured as a result of the clashes.

 On 12 October, the SOHR reported that government forces continued its blockade of the Ithriya highway leading into DAANES territory.

 On 22 October, the SDF and government forces traded mortar fire near Dayr Hafir.

 On 25 October, clashes were reported in Abu Hamam, Deir ez-Zor.
 Separately SDF and government fighters engaged in fighting near Makhna and Diban, Deir ez-Zor.

 On 29 October, the Syrian Ministry of Defense claimed that two of its soldiers were killed and another seriously injured after being allegedly targeted by SDF missile fire.
 The SDF denied the accusation on the same day, stating that the casualties occurred during demining operations carried out by government forces in the area.

-November

-The beginning of November remained largely calm, however, sporadic clashes occurred between the SDF and government forces in eastern Raqqa Governorate during the night of 13–14 November, with no casualties reported.
+The beginning of November remained largely calm; however, sporadic clashes occurred between the SDF and government forces in eastern Raqqa Governorate during the night of 13–14 November, with no casualties reported.

 On 15–16 November, clashes continued near Ghanem Ali, close to Ma'adan, involving drones as well as medium and heavy weapons, leading to several government vehicles being damaged.
 Reports also indicated that both sides brought in additional reinforcements, including special forces, while the SOHR reported that government reinforcements had been stationed at a school in Ma'adan.
 DAANES-based Hawar News reported, that the SDF raised its alert level to its "highest point" following the fighting.